httpsharis/nextjs-lms/Notes/Notes.md

 **Type Assertion**: *"**as**"* *Keyword is used as type assertion when assigning a variable as "**any**" even tho they are of any type.*

+**Redis**: *REmote DIrectory Server - used as a database, cache, message broker and streamline engine. e.g, a game with a leaderboard and redis use RAM to fetch data.*

+*We are using it for few simple things like:*

+- Live Notifications
+- Streaming
+- State Management

 ## Codes

 ### **Test API**